Summer/Autumn/Winter 2021

 Straight from delivering my Malory Towers script, I sought what I hoped would be another writing commission.
 I was invited to pitch for an audio story.
 After months of finessing my treatment, I was given the go-ahead late in the year to go to script.
 Watch this space.

 In November, I took part in a 48 Hour Filmmaking challenge at 53 Two in Manchester.
-Six directors, six writers, many actors, a prop and a line of dialogue were the key ingredients for cooking up a short film.
-We met at 7pm on a Friday night, and by 7pm on Sunday night, we watched the screening of the six films made.
+Six directors collaborated with six writers.
+Many actors participated.
+A prop and a line of dialogue were essential ingredients for creating a short film.
+We met at 7pm on a Friday night.
+By 7pm on Sunday night, we watched the screening of the six films made.
 It was a hoot.
 My film is called Through the Keyhole, which can be viewed here.
 Ours was a small team, two actresses.
 My personal goal was to ensure that these actresses had a fun script to perform and that I wanted to hear laughter in the screening.
 Covid was a tough time, and I hadn’t heard collective live laughter in years.
 Mission accomplished.

 Time To Talk Day 2020